nhm-usgs/prms/projects/README.txt

    PRMS with a time-series of water-use input to the water_use_read module that is described in Regan and LaFontaine (2017).

-6. Tazlina: A model of the Tazlina Basin in Alaska is provided for illustrative and educational purposes only.
+6. glukana: A model of the Glukana Basin in Alaska is provided for illustrative and educational purposes only.
 The glacier dynamics simulation method is described in Van Beusekom and Viger (2015).